-PHRM 4030 and PHRM 4040: Introduction to essential clinical, professional, and practice-
+PHRM 4030 and PHRM 4040: Introduction to essential clinical, professional, and practice-based skills needed to provide pharmacy care.

 PHRM 4180.
 Drug Therapy of Infectious Disease.
 3 hours.

 Chemistry, spectrum of activity, place in therapy, stability, incompatibilities, and toxicities of antibacterials, antivirals, and antibiotics.